"We be orphans o": People react as Davido announces N300m pledge

-Davido Announces N300m Pledge Amid Economic Downturn, Shares Details About Disbursement, Fans React
+Davido Announces N300m Donation to Orphanages Amid Economic Downturn, Shares Disbursement Details

-- Davido has announced a whopping sum of 300 million Naira to orphanages around the country
+- Davido has announced a whopping sum of N300 million to orphanages around the country

 - The DMW label boss made the exciting announcement public via social media on Tuesday, February 20